October 26-28, 2024: Canadian Coast-to-Coast-to-Coast Weather Forecast - NetNewsLedger

 Winnipeg, Manitoba

-October 26: Winnipeg is under partly cloudy skies with a temperature of -1°C. Winds are light from the northwest at 15 km/h, with barometric pressure at 1015 hPa.
-Sunrise is at 7:59 AM, and sunset is at 6:20 PM.
+October 26: Winnipeg is experiencing partly cloudy skies with a temperature of -2°C. Winds are light from the northwest at 10 km/h, and barometric pressure is 1015 hPa.
+Sunrise is at 8:00 AM, and sunset is at 6:20 PM.

-October 27-28: Light snow is expected on Saturday, clearing by Sunday afternoon.
-Highs will remain around 0°C, with lows near -5°C.
+October 27-28: Saturday will bring light snow, which will clear by Sunday afternoon.
+Highs will stay cool at 1°C, with lows around -5°C.

-Wardrobe Suggestion: Heavy layers, including a winter coat and gloves, are necessary for the colder temperatures.
+Wardrobe Suggestion: A heavy winter coat, gloves, and a scarf are essential for the colder days.

-Weather Trivia: Winnipeg’s coldest October temperature was recorded in 1899, with temperatures plummeting to -18.3°C.
+Weather Trivia: Winnipeg’s coldest October on record happened in 1899, with temperatures dropping as low as -18.3°C.

 Churchill, Manitoba

-October 26: Churchill is experiencing snow flurries with a current temperature of -7°C, and winds from the northeast at 30 km/h are creating a wind chill of -13°C. Barometric pressure is 1008 hPa.
+October 26: Churchill is under cloudy skies with light snow flurries.
+The current temperature is -8°C, and winds from the northeast at 30 km/h create a wind chill of -13°C. Barometric pressure is 1008 hPa.
 Sunrise is at 8:39 AM, and sunset is at 6:00 PM.

-Wardrobe Suggestion: Arctic-ready attire, including a parka and snow boots, is essential for the frigid and snowy conditions.
+Wardrobe Suggestion: Full Arctic gear, including a parka, insulated gloves, and snow boots, is needed in Churchill’s frigid weather.

-Weather Trivia: October in Churchill marks the beginning of polar bear migration as they wait for Hudson Bay to freeze over.
+Weather Trivia: October in Churchill brings polar bear migration season as they wait for Hudson Bay to freeze over.

 Saskatchewan Weather